EU 'strongly rejects' Turkey’s 'use' of migrants at border | DW | 04.03.2020

 A joint statement said that bloc "strongly rejects" the "use" of migrants by Ankara, saying that the "situation at the EU's external borders is not acceptable."

-More than 12,500 refugees are waiting at the Turkish border to enter Greece, after Turkish President Recep Tayyip Erdogan said the bordered were open last week.
+More than 12,500 refugees are waiting at the Turkish border to enter Greece, after Turkish President Recep Tayyip Erdogan said the borders were open last week.

 "The EU and its member states remain determined to effectively protect EU’s external borders," the ministers wrote in the statement.